Philadelphia Fights Back

 - If they do not have it in stock, request that it be ordered or ask if another location has it in stock.

-- While many may have a copay for brand Narcan, other brands may be free.
+- While many may have a copay for certain brands, other brands may be free.

 - If the pharmacist declines your request, ask if they’re familiar with the standing order.